modxorg/Docs/en/extras/filelister/index.md

 ## What is FileLister?

-FileLister is a dynamic file listing Extra for MODx Revolution.
+FileLister is a dynamic file listing Extra for MODX Revolution.
 It allows you to list files within a directory, as well as securely browse through subdirectories.

 ## Requirements

-- MODx Revolution 2.0.0-rc-2 or later
+- MODX Revolution 2.0.0-rc-2 or later
 - PHP5 or later

 ## Historyand Info